Vyral/mark-adams/_posts/2023-04-17-don-t-let-your-dream-home-slip-away-how-to-write-an-offer-that-stands-out.md

 First and foremost, it's crucial to **stay on top of the latest market data.** This will help you determine the right offer price and terms for the specific area you're interested in.
 At Mark Adams and Associates, we monitor the data every day, allowing us to provide our clients with informed advice on how to write the best offer for their chosen neighborhood.

-Another important step is to **call the listing agent before you write your offer.** This will give you valuable insights into the seller's preferences and the terms they're looking for.
+Another important step is to **have your agent**&nbsp;**call the listing agent before you write your offer.** This will give you valuable insights into the seller's preferences and the terms they're looking for.
 By understanding what's most important to the seller, you can tailor your offer accordingly, increasing your chances of getting it accepted.

 {% include pullquote.html %}